eloquent/phony/README.md

 - I haven't heard of anything else that sounds promising.

 The first mocking framework I used was *probably* [SimpleTest]'s.
-Unfortunately, that's a long time ago now, and I didn't really understand mocking at the time, and to top it off, I can't even remember how [SimpleTest]'s mocks functioned.
+Unfortunately, that's a long time ago now, and I didn't really understand mocking at the time.
+And to top it off, I can't even remember how [SimpleTest]'s mocks functioned.
 So let's skip ahead to the first mocking framework I really explored in depth, which was [PHPUnit]'s.